 Yes, in the SNP graph, use the curser to draw a box around the samples you wish to manually edit, right-click and choose the cluster samples should be assigned to, or NC (no call) if you wish to remove samples from any clusters.

-No, a polyploid project (.pcm) can only be opened using the PC Module.
+No, a polyploid project (.pcm) can only be opened using the Polyploid Genotyping Module.

-No, this is not an option in the PC Module.
+No, this is not an option in the Polyploid Genotyping Module.

-This number can be any number different from 0, however we recommend that the Minimum Number of Points in Cluster is set to match the biology of your samples and size of your dataset.
-A general guideline is to set this number to 1-4% of the number of samples that are performing well in the data set.
+This value must be non-zero.
+Illumina recommends setting the Minimum Number of Points in Cluster to match the biology of your samples and the size of your data set.
+The general guideline is to set the value to 1–4% of the number of samples that are performing well in the data set.

 No, you can use different algorithms and clustering options for different SNPs.
 The goal is to find optimal parameters for each SNP matching the biology of your samples.

-No, the new settings will only be applied to any SNPs clustered after applying changes.
+No. New settings are only applied to any SNPs clustered after applying changes.

-Samples can be evaluated and sorted by Poly Call Rate, Poly 10%, and Poly 50%.
-We recommend using the scatterplot function within the Samples Table to plot Poly 50% against Poly Call Rate to graphically visualize sample outliers.
+You can evaluate and sort samples by Poly Call Rate, Poly 10%, and Poly 50%.
+Illumina recommends using the scatterplot function in the Samples table to plot Poly 50% against Poly Call Rate to graphically visualize sample outliers.

 Call Rate is carried over from the Samples Table in the GenomeStudio Genotyping Module in which the original genotyping project (.bsc) was created.
 Entries in the Call Rate column do not change when SNPs are clustered in the PC Module.
 In contrast, the Poly Call Rate is calculated from clustering SNPs in the PC Module and represents the percentage of SNPs for which a given sample was assigned to a cluster.

-SNPs can be evaluated and sorted by Call Freq, # no calls, Poly 10%, and Poly 50%.
+You can evaluate and sort SNPs by Call Freq, # no calls, Poly 10%, and Poly 50%.

-The PC Module is compatible with GenomeStudio Genotyping projects created from Infinium and GoldenGate genotyping assays run on the iScan/HiScan, BeadXpress and BeadArray Reader.
+The PC Module is compatible with GenomeStudio Genotyping projects created from Infinium and GoldenGate genotyping assays run on the iScan System, HiScan System, BeadXpress Reader, or BeadArray Reader.

 The GenomeStudio Polyploidy Clustering Module (PC Module) can identify clusters for samples where the standard diploid clustering algorithm is inappropriate or not useful, such as for polyploidy organisms like wheat and potato.